robinbb/blog/src/hugo/content/blog/toxic-developers-destroy-productivity.md

 If you are the leader of a software team, then you have heard of the legendary 10x developer - the superstar worker.
-To improve your team’s productivity, learn this: replacing an average worker with a superstar worker is not nearly as effective as removing a toxic worker.
+To improve your team's productivity, learn this: replacing an average worker with a superstar worker is not nearly as effective as removing a toxic worker.
 It’s not even close.
 Toxic workers destroy productivity.